-Oral Cancer Screenings in Spokane Valley
+Oral Cancer Screenings in Spokane WA

 It’s estimated by the American Cancer Society that 42,000 new cases of oral cancer are diagnosed each year.
 The risk factors for oral cancer don’t just include alcohol or tobacco use anymore.
 Rather, viruses such as HPV are causing even younger victims to be clenched by the grips of oral cancer.
 To combat these statistics, Dr. Ryan R. Love conducts routine oral cancer screenings on each and every patient that comes into our office.